pantheon-systems/update-tool/README.md

 ### Releasing

+To release a new version of the Update Tool, simply create a new tag at the appropriate version.
+This will trigger the tests to run again.
+Assuming the tests pass, that send a release dispatch that triggers another GitHub Action to publish the release and upload the `update-tool.phar` to the release.

-To release a new version of the Update Tool, run:
+Rebuild [pantheon-systems/docker-updatinator](https://github.com/pantheon-systems/docker-updatinator) to deploy a new version of the tool to the automation processes.

-- `composer release`
+Alternately, you can use the Composer script `composer release`.

 This will release a stable version of whatever is indicated in the VERSION file. e.g. if VERSION contains `1.0.3-dev`, then version `1.0.3` will be tagged and released, and the VERSION file will be updated to `1.0.4-dev`.
 To release version `1.1.0` instead, manually edit the VERSION file to `1.1.0-dev` and then run `composer release`.

-The update-tool.phar file will be uploaded to GitHub on every release.
-Rebuild [pantheon-systems/docker-updatinator](https://github.com/pantheon-systems/docker-updatinator) to deploy a new version of the tool to the automation processes.
+This requires maintaining the `VERSION` file which historically has not been consistently updated, and simply creating the tag and allowing automation to handle the release is a more straightforward process.